jhasan94/currency_converter/README.md

 # Currency Converter App

 # Project Overview
-    This is a Currency Converter app built using Flutter, designed to fetch, cache, and display currency exchange rates.
-    The app uses a clean architecture design and integrates local caching to enhance performance and usability.
-    Below, you will find instructions on building the project and explanations of the design patterns, libraries, and databases used.
+    This is a Currency Converter app built using Flutter, designed to fetch, cache, and display currency exchange rates.The app uses a clean architecture design and integrates local caching to enhance performance and usability.Below, you will find instructions on building the project and explanations of the design patterns, libraries, and databases used.

 ## How to Build the Project